Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/README.md

 ### Projects

-[Design Patterns App]

-[Design Patterns App]: Assignments/ProjectSpecifications.md
+[Final project]
+[Final project]: Assignments/ProjectSpecifications.md

 ## Evaluation

 To pass this course you must meet the following requirements:

-- Complete all required assignments
+- Complete 80% of the class/homework assignments
-- Pass all projects according to the associated project rubric
+- Score at least 19 in the final project according to the associated [project rubric](https://docs.google.com/document/d/1qKSs3S4QlhD_6QpkSsQKtzIdp2lCouEmoRVxvJDvhI0/edit)
-- Pass the final summative assessment according to the rubric as specified in this class.
+- Pass the final summative assessment with more than 70%
  - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)
 - Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences

 ## Make School Course Policies